-This page houses helpful links and resources for you and your community as you seek to practice greater mindfulness in your ministry.
+This page houses helpful links and resources that have been meaningful for me.
+Perhaps you’ll find them helpful, too.
 I am always adding new ones as I learn about them, so if you have a suggestion, let me know.

 Contemplate This!
 Podcast– this is the rich work of Dr. Thomas J. Bushlack.
 Tom hosts wonderful conversations, and you should explore his work.

 Peace for Hearts— this is the blog site for the incredible Dr. Lerita Coleman Brown, professor emerita at Agnes Scott College, spiritual director, and Howard Thurman student and scholar.

 Benedictus Contemplative Church – search here for a phenomenal embodiment of a contemplative ethos within a worshiping community in Canberra, Australia.
 My friend the Rev. Sarah Bachelard, an Anglican priest and coordinator for the World Community for Christian Meditation.